microsoft/ChakraCore-wiki/Jenkins-CI-Checks.md

 If there are errors in your script, this check will fail.
 Once it succeeds, you can then view the configurations via the Details link that appears next to the resulting configuration item, and ensure that your changes to the configuration script did what you intended.

-Unfortunately there is no way to see whether the code will pass the new configurations before merging the change to the CI.
-For that, we will have to merge your changes and see what happens on the subsequent builds.
+Unfortunately, from the Pull Request itself, there is no way to see whether the project will pass the new build configurations.
+For that, we will have to merge the change and see what happens on the subsequent builds.
 If failures occur, we may revert your change and reopen your Pull Request and ask you to correct the issues.
-If tests are being run for the first time they may fail.
-The responsibility for fixing the test failures may fall on you or the original developers depending on the nature of the issue.
+If new builds are being run for the first time and that scenario was not already specifically supported, those builds may fail.
+The responsibility for fixing test failures may fall on you or the original developers of those tests depending on the nature of the issue.

 Pull Requests and Issues regarding the Jenkins CI configuration will be tagged as [Continuous Integration](https://github.com/Microsoft/ChakraCore/labels/Continuous%20Integration) so that we know those issues require special attention.
+It is strongly recommended that you open an issue to discuss desired CI changes before you submit a Pull Request, as these types of issues will almost always require discussion and coordination with other changes.

 # FAQ